 Tokyo: The Ultimate Solo City

 Tokyo might seem intimidating, but it's actually ideal for solo exploration.
 The city's efficient public transport means you're never stranded.
 Restaurants cater to solo diners with counter seating and single-portion meals.
 Entertainment options abound at all hours.
+For a first solo trip, base yourself in Shinjuku, Shibuya, or Ginza for easy access to trains, food, and late-night services.

 Immerse yourself in the city buzz at Shibuya Crossing and Harajuku.
 Walk through Takeshita Street's fashion shops, then escape to the peace of visiting Meiji Shrine in the adjacent forest.
 Spend a contemplative day at Ueno Park exploring museums and enjoying excellent solo dining options.